James Cowan (footballer)

 James Cowan (17 October 1868 – 12 December 1918) was a Scottish football player and manager, winning five Football League First Division titles and two FA Cup winners medals at Aston Villa and later taking charge of Queens Park Rangers.
+He was known as 'the Prince of Half-backs.'

 Playing career

 Club

 Born in Jamestown, Dunbartonshire, Cowan was a half-back who played with local sides Renton and Vale of Leven before moving to England in 1888 to play for the Warwickshire County FC.
 The following season, he wished to pursue a professional career and joined Aston Villa and spent 12 years with the Birmingham side.

 When Cowan played for the club in the 1890s and early 1900s, they were the giants of the Football League.
 While at Villa, he won five First Division titles (in 1893–94, 1895–96, 1896–97, 1898–99 and 1899–1900) and two FA Cup winners medals (1895 and 1897, after being a beaten finalist in 1892) and played 354 times in all; he is considered to be one of the finest players of the Victorian era.
 For four years, his younger brother John also played for Aston Villa.